fhilton/fhilton.github.io/_posts/2018-07-13-Intro-to-Application-Monitoring.md

     - Volumes of data transferred
     - Requests and responses

-We used [Retraces custom metrics](https://docs.stackify.com/docs/custom-metrics-overview) to log page load times from Raygun as well as number of logins and performance of different parts of the system.
+We used [Retraces custom metrics](https://docs.stackify.com/docs/custom-metrics-overview) to log page load times from Raygun as well as the number of logins and the performance of different parts of the system.

 Custom metrics in Retrace are good for basic items but we ran up against the following limitations:

 - All metrics are by the minute, no custom time frame.
 - No support for using percentiles instead of average.
 - Limited access to the metric data to perform our own analysis.
-    - There is a basic API for metric data but it allows you to access the same info as the dashboard, averages by the minute.
+    - There is a basic API for metric data but it allows you to access the same info as the dashboard, averaged by the minute.

 **Some tools with custom metrics support**